elodieandrieu/elodieandrieu.github.io/_pages/cv.md

 ### Work experience
 * Consultant at the **Organisation for Economic Co-operation and Development**, June 2020 - December 2020
-*Science, Technology and Innovation (STI) and Economics Directorates, report on “COVID-19 crisis and labour markets”, with Chiara Criscuola, Giuseppe Nicoletti, Cyrile Schwellnus and Mariagrazia Squicciarini*
+*Science, Technology and Innovation (STI) and Economics Directorates, report on “COVID-19 crisis and labour markets”, with Chiara Criscuolo, Giuseppe Nicoletti, Cyrile Schwellnus and Mariagrazia Squicciarini*

 * RA Francesca Borgonovi, **University College London**, February 2020 - present